mikamautnerrohde/researchproject/rp-midterm.md

 <br/>
 <br/>
 <br/>
-Please send this form to the programme assistant of the Research Master Brain and Cognitive Sciences, info-mcs@uva.nl
+Please send a copy of this form to the programme assistant of the Research Master Brain and Cognitive Sciences, info-mcs@uva.nl.